qiufei/fork-U.FIE/README.md

 - **Pooled cross-sections and panel data**
 - **Instrumental variables (IV) and two-stage least squares (2SLS)**
 - **Simultaneous equation models**
-- **Limited dependent variables**: binary, count data, censored/truncated samples, and selection models
+- **Limited dependent variables**: binary, count data, censoring, truncation, and sample selection
-- **Formatted reports** with Jupyter Notebooks, combining Python code with Markdown or LaTeX
+- **Formatted reports** using Jupyter Notebooks, Markdown, or LaTeX

+The books follow the same chapter structure as Wooldridge’s textbook, ensuring a smooth transition from theory to practical implementation across all three languages.

 ## Structure

-Each chapter in this repository corresponds to a chapter from Wooldridge's *Introductory Econometrics*.
-The code demonstrates how to:
+This repository is divided into folders by chapter, each containing code in **Python**, **R**, and **Julia** to:

-1. **Implement econometric methods** with Python, replicating textbook examples.
+1. **Implement econometric models** in each language.
+2. **Replicate textbook examples** across Python, R, and Julia.
-2. **Understand built-in Python functions** for estimation and inference by directly applying the mathematical formulas.
+3. **Explore built-in functions** for estimation and inference by breaking down the underlying mathematical formulas.
-3. **Run supplementary analyses**, including Monte Carlo simulations to deepen intuition.
+4. **Run additional analyses**, such as Monte Carlo simulations, for deeper understanding.

+## Compatibility with Wooldridge Editions

+This repository is compatible with the 7th, 6th, and 5th editions of Wooldridge’s *Introductory Econometrics*.
+Though example numbering may vary slightly across editions, the underlying econometric methods remain consistent.

 ## How to Use

 1. **Clone the repository** or download the scripts by chapter.
-2. Open the relevant Python code files in a Jupyter Notebook or any Python IDE.
+2. Open the relevant code files in your preferred environment (Jupyter Notebook for Python, RStudio for R, or any Julia IDE).
-3. Follow along with the code, modify it, and run the examples to replicate econometric methods.
+3. Follow along with the code, modify, and run the examples to implement econometric methods in any of the three languages.

 ## Contributions

-Feel free to submit pull requests for improvements or updates.
-This book is self-published and continuously evolving, so contributions are welcome!
+We welcome contributions!
+Whether you want to improve the code, suggest additional analyses, or report any issues, feel free to submit a pull request.
+Since these books are self-published and continuously updated, your feedback and contributions are valuable to keep this resource growing.

 ## License

-This repository is open-source and free to use for educational purposes.
+This repository is open-source and free for educational use across all three languages.

 ---

+Enjoy learning econometrics with Python, R and Julia!